kubernetes-sigs/blob-csi-driver/docs/csi-debug.md

    - collect log files: `/var/log/messages`, `/var/log/syslog`, `/var/log/blobfuse*.log*`

 ### troubleshooting connection failure on agent node
- - blobfuse

-To check if blobfuse mount would work on the agent node, run the following commands to verify that the storage account name, key, and container name are correct.
-If any of these are incorrect, the blobfuse mount will fail:
+> You can verify if the mount will work on the agent node by running the following commands to check if the storage account name, key, and container name are correct.
+If any of these details are incorrect, the blobfuse mount will not be successful.
+>
+> You can find more detailed information about blobfuse environment variables at https://github.com/Azure/azure-storage-fuse#environment-variables.

+ - blobfuse mount with account key authentication
 ```console
 mkdir test
 export AZURE_STORAGE_ACCOUNT=